Mr. Sterdley, make sure we don't lose that guy on line four.

 What is the point here?

-Why not just close these visa sections down at these embassies and instead have a sign if you want to get to the United States, go to Arizona or Texas.
+Why not just close these visa sections down at these embassies and instead have a sign, if you want to get to the United States, go to Arizona or Texas?

-And it used to be a joke, but it's all too often is the case.
+And it used to be a joke, but as all too often is the case, what we tell as jokes about the left actually becomes policy.

 Why even have checkpoints?